Federer wary of Sandgren as Djokovic semi looms | Malay Mail

 “I remember watching that closely because I was going to maybe play the winner.”

-Federer, who is chasing a 21st Grand Slam title, was also watching as Sandgren tamed firebrand Italian Fognini yesterday.
+Federer, who is chasing a 21st Grand Slam title, was also watching as Sandgren tamed firebrand Italian Fognini on Sunday.

 “It was impressive how he was competing.
 I’m looking forward to a tough one.”